Nellaiappan01/table.git.io/README.md

 Know
  as its
- not posibble
+ not posibble  but
-try it  but easy
+try it you will do it easy